The Victor-Victrola Page

 Many external horn phonograph models undergo cabinet redesign

 The first internal horn phonograph, the Victrola, is introduced in August.
-Selling for $200, this equates to $3,700 today.
-Even at this price, the Victrola is an instant success, producing over 500 machines by year's end.
-The cabinet is made by the Pooley Furniture Company of Philadelphia
+Selling for $200, this equates to $5,700 today.
+Even at this price, the Victrola is an instant success, selling well over 500 machines by year's end.
+The large upright cabinet is made by the Pooley Furniture Company of Philadelphia.
+It is denoted as the "VTLA"

 Congress passes the Pure Food and Drug Act